-- 505. Minnesota's high voltage transmission line routing factors require consideration of the adverse human and natural environmental effects that cannot be avoided.
-Transmission lines are infrastructure projects that have unavoidable adverse human and environmental impacts.
-Even with mitigation strategies, certain impacts cannot be avoided. - 506.
-Unavoidable adverse impacts include the physical impacts to the land due to construction of the Project.
+505. Minnesota's power plant siting and high voltage transmission line routing factors require consideration of the adverse human and natural environmental effects that cannot be avoided.609 Transmission lines are infrastructure projects that have unavoidable adverse human and environmental impacts.
+Even with mitigation strategies, certain impacts cannot be avoided.610

+506. Unavoidable adverse impacts include the physical impacts to the land due to construction of the Project.
 However, as detailed in the Applications and the EA, Byron Solar will employ avoidance, minimization, and mitigation measures to limit Project impacts.
 The record demonstrates that the Blue Route has been sited to minimize adverse human and environmental impacts.